isw-kudos/kudos-docs/docs/boards/howto/manage-licences.md

 ## Request a Quote or Invoice for Payment

-On-premise Kudos Boards installs can contact us for quote requests and licence activation keys at `sales@kudosapps.com`
+On-premise Huddo Boards installs can contact us for quote requests and licence activation keys at `sales@huddo.com`

-Kudos Boards cloud users can request a quote via Kudos Boards Admin Settings in web or MS Teams, or via email at `sales@kudosapps.com`.
+Huddo Boards cloud users can request a quote via Huddo Boards Admin Settings in web or MS Teams, or via email at `sales@huddo.com`.
 Please do not hesitate to ask questions or request a call to discuss your subscription requirements further.

 In addition to online check out, we can receive purchase orders and provide invoices for payment.